 - Boosts mood — sleep deprivation is associated with greater emotional reactivity and negative mood

-- Keeps the heart healthy — decreases risk of heart health problems like heart attacks and high blood pressure
+- Keeps the heart healthy — decreases the risk of heart health problems like heart attacks and high blood pressure

 - Strengthens the immune system — keeps immune cells and proteins in optimal performance shape